mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 ```

-## Some Common Client Functions
+## Some common client functions

-We have listed out some of the widely used common client functions that you can use in your web app plugin.
+We have listed out some of the commonly-used client functions that you can use in your webapp plugin.
 You can find all the client functions that are available for your plugin to import [in the source code for mattermost-redux](https://github.com/mattermost/mattermost-redux/blob/master/src/client/client4.ts).

 **getUser**